redis/redis/TLS.md

 ----------

-Consider the implications of allowing TLS to be configured on a separate port, making Redis listening on multiple ports:
+Consider the implications of allowing TLS to be configured on a separate port, making Redis Community Edition listening on multiple ports:

 1. Startup banner port notification
 2. Proctitle